charters available to be issued for NYC

 Is There a Demand for More Charter Schools in NYC?

 Yes.
-Charter school enrollment continues to climb, even in the midst of the pandemic: charter schools saw a 7% increase in overall enrollment during the 2020-21 school year (notably, charter enrollment of English language learners increased by 16%).
-Black and Latino families, in particular, are seeking high quality school options.
+Charter school enrollment continues to climb, even in the midst of the pandemic: over the last two school years, charter schools saw a 9% increase in overall enrollment (notably, charter enrollment of English language learners increased by nearly 40%).

-In the immediate, there are 11 new and existing charter leaders that have been on hold to open new community-based charter schools in NYC.
-These schools conducted extensive community outreach to determine interest and need – families are waiting.
+There are currently more than a dozen new and existing charter leaders that have been on hold to open new community-based charter schools in NYC.
+These schools conducted extensive community outreach to determine interest and need – families are waiting for these schools to open.

 There is Precedent for “Reviving” Charters

-The Governor’s proposal to reissue surrendered, revoked, or terminated charters in perpetuity maintains NY’s cap on charters, but provides incentive for low performing charters to be closed and replaced by much-needed new charter schools.
+NYC Mayor Eric Adams has expressed support for a previous proposal to reissue surrendered, revoked, or terminated charters in perpetuity.
+This approach maintains NY’s cap on charters, but provides incentive for low performing charters to be closed and replaced by new, high quality charter schools.

 * Charter schools that are “conversions” from district schools do not count against the cap.